carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Comdat IR provides access to COFF and ELF object file COMDAT functionality.

 Comdats have a name which represents the COMDAT key.
-All global objects which specify this key will only end up in the final object file if the linker chooses that key over some other key.
+All global objects that specify this key will only end up in the final object file if the linker chooses that key over some other key.
 Aliases are placed in the same COMDAT that their aliasee computes to, if any.